CEO Delegation Framework: The Honest Guide to Actually Letting Go

 3. The Speed Trap

 It's faster to do it yourself.
 Right now, today, yes, and that's probably true.
-But you're optimizing for today and destroying next month.
+But prioritizing today costs you next month, every hour you spend on delegatable work is an hour you're not spending on strategy".
 Every hour you spend on delegatable work is an hour you're not spending on the 10% of decisions only you can make.

 When Should a CEO Not Delegate?